-According to Emsi employment data, monthly active postings for managers with Python skills have increased significantly, by 90% in the past year, and continues to grow at a staggering pace.
+According to Emsi employment data, monthly active postings for managers with Python skills have increased significantly, by 90% in 2018, and continue to grow at a staggering pace.

 According to a Bloomberg report, the language Citigroup wants its incoming investment bank analysts to know is Python.

-Professionals interested in learning practical coding skills that allows them to leverage large amounts of data they already have, or that they want to collect, in order to make better business decisions.
+Professionals interested in learning practical coding skills to leverage large amounts of data they already have, or that they want to collect, to make better business decisions will find this program valuable.
 No prior experience in programming is required.